alexanderommel/iOS-Modular-Clean-Architecture-MVVM/README.md

-# IOS agile delivery application with agile
+# iOS app using Clean Architecture with agile development

  This iOS delivery application is being developed following Clean Architecture guidelines and the Agile development methodology.